ryanmio/kenya-nigeria-prep-hallucination-audit/docs/trace_of_claims.md

 The Audere white paper does not cite any references for these claims, so we cannot evaluate the chain of evidence beyond the Audere white paper with any confidence.

-However, the passage that contains both of these claims is flagged by GPTzero, a popular tool for detecting AI-written text, as likely AI-written.
-It assigned a probability of 100% to the passage.
+However, the passage that contains both of these claims was flagged as likely AI-written (probability 100%) by GPTzero, a popular tool for identifying AI-generated prose.
 You can run the same test on the passage [here](https://app.gptzero.me/documents/90b7593e-7f65-4db7-9883-49f4ba3d059a/share).
 The author of the white paper is the same as the author of the Lancet Comment, so it seems reasonable to assume AI may have also been used during the writing of the Comment, even if the final wording was not outright AI generated.
 This could be a case where the author used AI to gather information and then wrote the Comment by hand, but included errors propagated by the AI.

-Further, the white paper includes several references that are seriously misrepresentative of the claims, and some outright contradict the claims entirely.
+Additionally, several references in the white paper appear misaligned with the associated claims, and a few may even contradict them outright.
 Given the white paper is not peer-reviewed, we do not evaluate the merit of the claims versus the references in this repo, but we do view these erroneous references as evidence that the author of the white paper and Comment does not always carefully review the references they cite in published work.

-Further, we could not find any evidence of AI-powered telemedicine-based PrEP services in Nigeria during a cursory web search.
-Given the specificity of the claim, it seems unlikey the authors would have pulled it out of thin air, and AI misinterpretation somewhere in the chain of evidence seems more likely.
+In an initial web search we were unable to locate independent evidence of AI-powered telemedicine-based PrEP services in Nigeria.
+While the absence of evidence is not conclusive, it raises the possibility that an AI-related misinterpretation may have introduced the claim.

 ---